 We understand why you are researching and finding answers to it all over the internet.
 So, you’ve landed at the right place where we’ll share the answer to the question concerning different types of bulbs.

 One thing to address here is that if you include the concept of phantom load or standby power within the bulbs, it is not right.
-Surely, appliances like television and game consoles work on this concept and consume a small proportion of electricity even when off.
+Surely, appliances like televisions and game consoles work on this concept and consume a small proportion of electricity even when off.
 But the bulbs are different, and the phantom load concept doesn’t apply here.

 The answer to this question is dependent on a few ifs and buts.
 That’s why we have discussed multiple scenarios that can help you figure out yours’ and decide if your burnt-out bulb is really taking the electricity and increasing your electricity bill.